MFRaja/GeoQuiz/README.md

 ##### Database cluster

-Once created a new server, add a database cluster on DigitalOcean with following specs
+Once you have created a new server, add a database cluster on DigitalOcean with following specs

 ```bash
 1 GB / 10 GB Disk / LON1 - MySQL 8